Glasgow Corporation Water Works: History

 The earliest known records of activity concerning a public water supply in Glasgow date from 1805, when the civil engineer Thomas Telford produced a report on schemes for supplying Glasgow and its suburbs with water.
-In 1806 he produced a second report and an Act of Parliament was obtained to create the Glasgow Company.
+In 1806 he produced a second report and an act of Parliament, the Glasgow Water Act 1806 (46 Geo.
+3. c. cxxxvi) was obtained to create the Company of Proprietors of the Glasgow Waterworks, also known as the "Glasgow Company".
 They took advice from the Scottish inventor and mechanical engineer James Watt, and plans for a water treatment works on the north bank of the River Clyde were drawn up by Telford.
 The company constructed filtering beds and ponds, and bought two Boulton and Watt steam engines, but the system did not work well, and a new works was constructed on the south bank.
 In order to filter water from the river, they constructed a tunnel below river level, with open joints between the bricks, which allowed water to seep through the river bank, which was formed of sand, and to be drawn off from the tunnel.
 Although the filtering was not particularly efficient, the system lasted for 30 years, and provided 3 e6impgal per day on average, with the amount available depending on the river level.

-A second company was established by Act of Parliament in 1812.
+A second company, the Company of Proprietors of the Cranston Hill Water Works, was established by the Cranston Hill Waterworks Act 1812 (52 Geo.
+3. c. lii).
 The civil engineer and statistician James Cleland produced a report in 1813, on a scheme for raising and distributing water, and building public baths, and there was a flurry of activity in the 1830s.
 James Jardine, who was engineer for much of the early work for the Edinburgh Water Company, was consulted in 1834, Thomas Grainger published a report on the Glasgow water supply in 1835, and Robert Thom, the designer of the self-cleaning sand filter used in water purification, produced another report in 1837.
 The Glasgow Company took over the other company in 1838, but the quality of the water they supplied was poor, and there was general dissatisfaction with their performance.
 This resulted in a number of alternative schemes being considered.